-Opening Times: The chapel is currently closed but, once it reopens, normally access to the chapel is by prior arrangement only.
-To book a visit please telephone our Customer Services team on 0370 333 1181.
+Opening Times: The chapel is currently closed but, once it reopens, normally access to the chapel is by prior arrangement only - to arrange a visit please telephone our Customer Services team on 0370 333 1181.

 Plan a Great Day Out